Buck Quartermain: Total Nonstop Action Wrestling

 Quartermain made his TNA debut losing to Christopher Daniels on January 21, 2005.
 After competing In singles action for a while, Quartermain formed a tag team with Lex Lovett.

-On February 13, 2005 at Against All Odds, Quartermain and Lovett lost to Phi Delta Slam on the pre-show.
+On February 13, 2005, at Against All Odds, Quartermain and Lovett lost to Phi Delta Slam on the pre-show.

-On March 13, 2005, after losing to Andy Douglas and Chris Candido at Destination X 2005 in a dark match during the Pay per view broadcast Johnny Fairplay offered to become their manager and sign them to TNA contracts.
+On March 13, 2005, after losing to Andy Douglas and Chris Candido at Destination X 2005 in a dark match during the Pay per view broadcast Jonny Fairplay offered to become their manager and sign them to TNA contracts.
 They later ended their tag team in May 2005.

-On December 11, 2005 at TNA Turning Point 2005, he lost a six-man tag team match to Lance Hoyt and The Naturals along with Joe Doering and Jon Bolen.
+On December 11, 2005, at TNA Turning Point 2005, he lost a six-man tag team match to Lance Hoyt and The Naturals along with Joe Doering and Jon Bolen.

 Appearing in TNA in a part-time capacity, Quartermain and Lovett appeared on TNA iMPACT! during early 2006 losing to Team 3D on January 7 and while teaming with Kenny King they lost to The James Gang on January 21, 2006.

 On March 4, 2006, Quartermain made his final appearance in an eight-man tag team match teaming Cassidy Riley, Shark Boy and Norman Smiley losing to Abyss, Jeff Jarrett and America's Most Wanted.